 Consider now the Facebook Messenger Chat Heads bubble on Android devices.
 The Chat Heads bubble appear by default, floating around your screen above everything else.
 To hide it you’d have to dig through your settings.
 With that feature, Facebook went above and beyond even traditional push notifications to disrupt users.

 In thinking about how this applies to enterprise web applications, we have to remember that most enterprise users are experts, and we have to trust them to do their job.
 Enterprise tools should help guide user’s decision making.
 Interacting with a piece of software is not the core responsibility of folks in healthcare or finance, for example.
-The tools they use can be of value though if they exist in the periphery, surface crucial information only when necessary, and function as a useful supplement to their work.
+The tools they use can be of value though if they exist in the periphery, surface crucial information only when necessary, and function as a useful supplement to their work, and applying enterprise UX design to the tools in question can help make that happen.

 Technology should amplify the best of technology and the best of humanity